Leading Better Value Care Program

 Background and purpose

-Evaluation will be an essential aspect of all Leading Better Value Care Clinical Initiatives.
-Rigorous evaluation will assess the quantum of benefits achieved for each program enabling informed decision making around investment, reinvestment and disinvestment.
+Evaluation is an essential aspect of all Leading Better Value Care Clinical Initiatives.
+Rigorous evaluation will assess the quantum of benefits achieved for each initiaitve, enabling informed decision making around investment, reinvestment and disinvestment.

 This approach is consistent with addressing the findings in the NSW Auditor General’s Report (November 2016) that notes that Government decision-makers are not receiving enough information to make evidence-based investment choices, and there is little assurance that the right programs are being evaluated.
-Being a priority for NSW Health and pillar agencies, the clinical initiatives are key areas for evaluation to ensure NSW is meeting its targets in placing the focus of healthcare on value rather than volume through the improvement of improving patient outcomes, patient and staff experience of care provision and the subsequent efficiency and effectiveness of that care (referred to as the triple aim that defines patient, staff and system benefits as the key focus).
+Being a priority for NSW Health and pillar agencies, the clinical initiatives are key areas for evaluation to ensure NSW is meeting its targets in placing the focus of healthcare on value rather than volume through improving patient outcomes, patient and staff experience of care provision and the subsequent effectiveness and efficiency of that care.

-The primary objectives of evaluating the clinical initiatives are to examine the impact of the clinical initiatives focussing on the triple aim.
+The primary objectives of evaluating the clinical initiatives are to examine the impact of the clinical initiatives focussing on the quadruple aim.
 This will take into account the focus of:

 - getting clinical processes right resulting in efficient care,